-Food Pantry - Approximatively 300 individuals and families receive non-perishable food each week.
+Food Pantry - Approximately 300 individuals and families receive non-perishable food each week.
 Many of these people are the working poor, elderly and disabled living on fixed income.
-People are eligible for food bags every 4 weeks.
+People are eligible for food bags once a month.

 Household Items - We accept small household items, especially for guests transitioning out of our shelters into their own places.
 We accept dishes, silverware, pots & pans, toasters, coffee makers, towels, sheets, blankets, comforters and kitchen gadgets like spatulas, can openers, cookie sheets and pot holders.

-Perishable Food - We open our doors six times each week to people in need for fresh produce, bread, bakery and deli items.
-People can come 3-4 times a week for their needs.
+Perishable Food - We open our doors five times each week to people in need for fresh produce, bread, bakery and deli items.
+People can come 2 times a week for their needs.
 Local grocers and farms donate all these foods.